Imagine you are part of a group of 100 participants playing a game for a cash prize.

 Their “beliefs, desires and intentions” determine the number you should pick.

 Trading Works The Same Way

 It is commonly believed that the market is driven by economic fundamentals and/or technical analysis.

 But in reality, it is actually the market participants’ reaction to those factors that causes the price to move.

 See a moving average crossover?
 Well, so do many other traders.
 If you took a trade based on it, who exactly are you counting on to push the market price in your direction?

 This is why I keep saying that trading systems based solely on technical indicators don’t work.

-By focusing on technical indicators, a trader ignores the most important factor: his competition.
-He has no idea of even who that is.
+In focusing on technical indicators, so may traders ignore the most important factor: their competition.
+Most of the time, they have no idea of who their compeition even is.

-You see, the game of trading is not played out on a trading chart, but in the participants’ minds.
+You see, the game of trading is not played out on a trading chart.
+It is played out in the participants’ minds.